ArrowheadFramework/ahf-core-nodejs/README.md

 Having dependencies invariably leads to a loss of control, to some extent.
-Version conflicts, security issues, other bugs, and the disk space required to use this package can end up being out of reach of the developers of this pakage.
-Avoiding dependencies to the furthest extent possible is therefore a primary objective.
+Version conflicts, security issues, other bugs, and the disk space required to use this package can end up being out of reach of its developers.
+Avoiding dependencies is therefore a primary objective.

 #### Limited Unit Testing

-100% code unit test coverage is unlikely to ever become an ambition of this project.
 Apart from ensuring behaviour correctness, unit tests lead to making code changes more difficult, as either new units must be written, or existing units be changed whenever code is added or modified.
 By focusing on bugfixes, other difficult regions of code, and security-critical functionality, unit tests are employed where needed the most, and the cost of maintaining them is kept at a reasonable low.

 #### No Integration Tests